Your Go-To Guide for Chipotle’s Lifestyle Bowls

 3. Whole30

 Whole30 is a 30-day reset that skips sugar, grains, dairy, and legumes.
-This option sticks to the plan with lettuce, protein, fajita veggies, and guacamole.
-It’s a solid pick for anyone looking to reboot their habits with cleaner choices.
+This one sticks to the plan with lettuce, protein, fajita veggies, and guacamole.
+It’s a solid pick for anyone aiming to reboot their habits with cleaner choices.

 4. Vegan